Why you should not buy a Fujifilm GFX 100S II

 Same dimensions, same weight

-I had hoped Fujifilm would redesign the Mark II body to be smaller and lighter, but Fujifilm played it safe and kept everything the same.
+I hoped Fujifilm would redesign the Mark II body to be smaller and lighter, but Fujifilm played it safe and kept everything the same.
 The Mark II is a hair lighter at 1.9 pounds (versus 2 pounds with the 100S), but to me it's not enough to notice a difference.
-Granted, maintaining the body dimensions and layout does have its benefits (familiarity, ability to re-use L-brackets and other accessories), but I had hoped for a lighter and slightly smaller Mark II to make hiking with the camera a little easier.
+Granted, maintaining the body dimensions and layout does have its benefits (familiarity, ability to re-use L-brackets and other accessories), but a lighter and slightly smaller Mark II would have been great.

 Improved IBIS and autofocus, but it may not matter